Gleaming new 787s stack up at Boeing factory

 Inside the 787 plant - part of the biggest building in the world by volume - work continued without any sign of stress on the shop floor.

-The process of assembling the carbon-composite 787 is quieter and less labor-intensive than Boeing's traditional aluminum airframes, chiefly because there is no need to drill thousands of metal rivets noisily into the structure.
+The process of assembling the carbon-composite 787 is quieter and less labour-intensive than Boeing's traditional aluminium airframes, chiefly because there is no need to drill thousands of metal rivets noisily into the structure.

 In the final four assembly positions on Wednesday were two aircraft painted in the livery of British group Thomson Airways, and one each for All Nippon and JAL.